COMP2110-2023/comp2110-portal-server/README.md

 }
 ```

 The blog post record consists mainly of a title and the content.
-Content should be
-interpreted as Markdown (see https://marked.js.org/ for a suitable JS library).
 The
 `timestamp` field is a millisecond count suitable for creating a Javascript date
 with `new Date(timestamp)`.
 Creator username and name are included for convenience in
 displaying the blog post.